rpichioli/react-with-nodejs-and-sequelize/README.md

 Mocha is used to build the tests and Chai to configure the asserts (TDD) and the behaviours (BDD) to improve the test accuracy against the way we can use the API and also the way we should take care about errors.
 This way we know it's OK for every case.

-You can run the tests just entering the test folder and type in terminal: ```npm run test``` - It's configured to run and compile with Babel for ES6 in then server "package.json".
+You can run all tests entering the server folder in terminal and just typing: ```npm run test``` - It's configured to run and compile with Babel (ES6) in then server "package.json".

 #### Developed by
 Rodrigo Quiñones Pichioli, since Mar/02/2018